jinzhongjia/LspUI.nvim/README.md

 > As neovim is the host system, its plugins should be kept as minimally intrusive as possible

+## FAQ

+**Why I make this plugin?**

+In the past, I was a loyal user of `lspsaga`!
+But sometimes `lspsaga` has *breakchange* which will affect my work, I just want a stable plugin, So I made this plugin with reference to the ui of lspsaga.

+I only refer to its UI design, and the code logic is written by myself (part of the processing method refers to the official lsp library)!

+If you criticize me because I refer `lspsaga`'s UI design, you win.

 ## 🛎️Features Supported

 - Code Action(menu and lighthulb)